-The Bulldogs spent 10 weeks ranked inside the national top-20 this past spring, earning the program’s highest ranking ever at No. 11 on March 31, 2014.
+The Bulldogs spent 10 weeks ranked inside the national top-20 during that season, earning the program’s highest ranking ever at No. 11 on March 31, 2014.
 En route to a program-record 16 wins (16-5), Bryant topped four nationally ranked opponents, including a 10-9 upset victory over second-seeded and fourth-ranked Syracuse inside the Carrier Dome in the NCAA First Round.
 Bryant finished the year ranked No. 12 in the Warrior/Inside Lacrosse Media Poll and No. 19 in the USILA Coaches Poll.

-Pressler has now led his Bulldogs to three-straight NEC Championships, clinching his first piece of DI hardware in 2012 – just the program's fourth year with a full Division I slate and in just the second-ever postseason tournament sponsored by the NEC.
+Pressler clinched his first piece of DI hardware with Bryant in 2012 – just the program's fourth year with a full Division I slate and in just the second-ever postseason tournament sponsored by the NEC.

-One of the most well-respected bench bosses in the lacrosse community, Pressler and his Bulldogs started out the DI era with a bang, finding a degree of success that shocked the Division I lacrosse world in 2009.
-Bryant faced off against such national powerhouse programs as Maryland, Virginia, Brown, Army, Penn and Loyola, earning a 10-5 overall record and recognition in both national polls throughout the inaugural campaign.
-Pressler's Bulldogs earned key wins over opponents such as Penn (15-11), Lehigh (14-13), Bellarmine (14-4) and Dartmouth (12-9), en route to becoming the biggest upset story of the season.
+One of the most well-respected bench bosses in the lacrosse community, Pressler and his Bulldogs started out the DI era with a bang in 2009, finding a degree of success that shocked the lacrosse world.
+Bryant faced off against such national powerhouses as Maryland, Virginia, Brown, Army, Penn and Loyola in its inaugural season, earning a 10-5 overall record and recognition in both national polls.
+Pressler's Bulldogs earned key wins over opponents such as Penn, Lehigh, Bellarmine and Dartmouth to become the biggest Cinderella story of the season.

-The Bulldogs followed up their inaugural DI season with another solid campaign in the spring of 2010, adding two more victories to their total for a final record of 12-5 while taking on yet another challenging schedule that featured such nationally ranked schools as North Carolina and Brown.
+The Bulldogs followed up their inaugural DI campaign with another solid showing in the spring of 2010, adding two more victories to their total for a final record of 12-5 while taking on yet another challenging schedule that featured such nationally ranked schools as North Carolina and Brown.

-Entering the 2015 season, Bryant has posted an impressive 93-47 record in eight seasons under Pressler, who boasts a career record of 322-149 in 30 seasons as a head coach with a 228-125 mark at the Division I level.
-Pressler ranks ninth all-time for career wins among all active coaches across all three NCAA divisions and eighth all-time in NCAA history.
-His .675 career winning percentage ranks fifth among active DI coaches and seventh in DI coaching history, while his 330 wins place him fourth among all active DI coaches and fifth all-time in the DI records.
+Entering the 2016 season, Bryant has posted an impressive 101-57 record (.639) in nine seasons under Pressler, who boasts a career record of 330-159 in 31 seasons as a head coach (.675) with a 236-135 mark (.636) at the Division I level.
+Pressler ranks seventh all-time for career wins among all active coaches across all three NCAA divisions and eighth all-time in NCAA history.
+His .675 career winning percentage ranks fifth among active DI coaches and 25th in DI coaching history, while his 330 wins place him fourth among all active DI coaches and fifth all-time in the DI records.
 In total, Pressler has made 18 NCAA tournament appearances in his career and has seen seven players drafted into the professional ranks since 2009.